Skip to content

 tokyo

-Care for a day between the arms of trees?
+Are you looking for a day between the arms of trees?
 Yoyogi Park is the answer.
-In addition to being located in a strategic place, the park is the perfect place for picnics and watching entertaining performances.
+In addition to being located in a strategic location, the park is the perfect place for picnics and watching entertaining performances.
 Both tourists and residents enjoy the shade of the beautiful trees of Zelkova.
 Sit around the pond and enjoy people-watching; you will certainly be amused.

 Marvel at Tokyo Tower